 The magnificence and rich diversity of the scenery combined with the culture, culinary indulgence and cosy lodging available are paramount.
 Inns, guest houses or hotels of every kind will guarantee you a restful sleep so that the stages over the coming days will get off to a good, well rested start.
 At some stages the journey can be combined with a bus, train, ship or cable car ride – on Lake Achensee so to speak with the public regional bus (timetable), the Lake Achensee shipping company and Lake Achensee steam cog railway (timetable).

-Self-guided or organised hiking
+Self-guided or organised tour

-The Stages on Lake Achensee
+The stages at Lake Achensee

 Across the Blauberge from the historical Wildbad Kreuth in Bavaria to Lake Achensee in Tirol.
 First sight of the main alpine divide from the national border.
 The most demanding stage of the alpine passage in terms of fitness levels.